Hi, I’m Malar.

 - My astrology signs indicate I’m a nurturing diplomat with a pioneering soul.
 My primary sparketype is maven; learning and going deep lights me up.

 - I enjoy the intersection of creativity, spirituality, and physical sensation, expressing this through art and movement.
-I love any exercise my body can do, whether that’s biking, weightlifting, dancing, kickboxing, or simply climbing stairs.
+My current favorite exercise is deadlifting.

 - Before I even learned how to write, I filled notebooks with scribbles.
 Writing is part of my identity.